kjaylee/RKSwipableViewController/README.md

 RKSwipableViewController
 ===========================

+    ```
+- Note from Kenial: This class is forked from https://github.com/cwRichardKim/RKSwipeBetweenViewControllers,
+but it has been changed for dynamic page creation - I thought original class would be more suitable static content,
+so decided to make it as another repo.
+However, with a respect for the original author, I will leave prefix RK for him :)

+Updating README is needed...
+    ```

 UIPageViewController and custom UISegmentedControl synchronized and animated.
 Similar to Spotify's "My Music" section.

 __Please check the .h to see how to customize anything__